Mesa Arts Center: Architecture

 The architecture of the entire complex is primarily post-modern, with sharp, jagged angles, canted walls, sloping roofs, glass walls, and a reflection of the local vernacular in both colors and materials.
 The campus is inspired by a geode, and guides pedestrians from the outer concrete walls to a central space of glass, water, and color.
 This campus has been designed to be reflective of the Sonoran Desert.
-The complex was designed by Bora Architects of Portland, Oregon in associations with DWL Architects + Planners, Inc., of Phoenix, Arizona.
+The complex was designed by Bora Architects of Portland, Oregon in associations with DWL Architects + Planners, of Phoenix, Arizona.
 Martha Schwartz Inc. served as landscape architect for the project.
-Michael Tingley was the Principal Architect from Bora Architects that partnered with Schwartz on the creation of this complex.

 The Shadow Walk is a major pathway through the campus that is lined with outdoor gardens, sunken courtyards, performance spaces, water features, stainless steel pergolas, and giant canopies.
 In addition to the Shadow Walk, public art has been added to the architecture to connect it to the community.
 This includes "Fragmented Landscapes" by Ned Kahn, "Colorwalk" by Beth Galston, "Light Storm" by Catherine Widgery, and "Memento" by Rebecca Ross.

 History

 The movement to construct the Mesa Arts Center was championed by Wayne Brown, who served as the Mayor of Mesa from 1996 to 2000.
 Under Brown, the city passed a quality-of-life bond issue in 1998 to help pay for the center.
 Though he left office in 2000, Brown and his wife, Kathye, continued a private fundraising campaign for the arts center.
 The couple ultimately raised more than $4.5 million from the private sector beginning in 2000.
-The Mesa Arts Center's sculpture courtyard is named for Wayne Brown.
+The Mesa Arts Center's sculpture courtyard is named for Brown.